Overx/fenixcoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A fenixcoind binary is not included in the Fenixcoin-Qt.app bundle.
-You can ignore this section if you are building `fenixcoind` for your own use.
+A Fenixcoind binary is not included in the Fenixcoin-Qt.app bundle.
+You can ignore this section if you are building `Fenixcoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: